Britain Demands Answers from Russia Following Latest Nerve Agent Poisoning

 British Home Secretary Sajid Javid on Thursday demanded answers from Russia after two more people were recently exposed to Novichok — a toxic nerve agent developed by the Soviet military during the Cold War that nearly killed a former double agent and his daughter in March.

-Britain accused Russia of poisoning Sergei Skripal, a former Russian intelligence official who also worked with Britain’s MI6 spy service, and his daughter, Yulia, who were found unconscious on park bench on March 4.
+Britain accused Russia of poisoning Sergei Skripal, a former Russian intelligence official who also worked with Britain’s MI6 spy service, and his daughter, Yulia, who were found unconscious on a park bench on March 4.
 The Kremlin has denied any involvement in the attack on the Skripals, suggesting British security services were responsible.

 On Saturday, Dawn Sturgess, 44, and Charlie Rowley, 45, collapsed inside their home in Amesbury after mysteriously being exposed to Novichok.
 Sturgess and Rowley, who have no known links to Russia or any intelligence agency, remain hospitalized in critical condition.